 Receding Hairlines in Women

 The most common cause of hair loss in female patients, however, is the same as in men.
-Androgenetic alopecia appears in women as female-pattern baldness, which is typified as an all-over thinning of the hair covering the entire scalp in a uniform fashion.
+Androgenetic alopecia appears in women as female-pattern baldness, which is typified as an all-over thinning of the hair regularly covering the entire scalp.
 This condition usually affects women after menopause, though it can appear at any time after the patient has gone through puberty.
-While it is far less likely that androgenetic alopecia will result a receding hairline in women, it does happen occasionally and affects the frontal hairline as well as the entire scalp.
+While it is far less likely that androgenetic alopecia will result in a receding hairline in women, it does happen occasionally and affects the frontal hairline as well as the entire scalp.